Fate/Stay Night: Critical response

-Fate/stay night is, according to various estimates, one of the most famous representatives of its genre.
-It has also been described as "among the most well-received visual novels ever published".
+Fate/Stay Night is regarded as one of the most well-known representatives of the visual novel genre.
+It was described as "among the most well-received visual novels ever published".
 It was noted that TYPE-MOON's use of heroes from legends of antiquity encouraged acquaintance with their literary and mythological sources.

-Uno Tsunehiro from Kyoto University compared Shirou's traumatic background in regards the city's fire to survivors from the September 11 attacks while also showing different ways the Japanese society used to take care of their lives in such time.
-As a result, Tsunehiro views Shirou's change in each route as a way to recover from the trauma, grow up and become an independent person.
-According to Lebowitz and Klug, the authors of the book on the theory of visual novels, the chosen format of the visual novel was optimally used since the concept of several plot arcs stretched the exposition of elements important for a common understanding of the plot and supported reader interest.
+Uno Tsunehiro from Kyoto University compared Shirou's traumatic background regarding the city's fire to survivors from the September 11 attacks while also showing different ways the Japanese society used to take care of their lives in such times.
+As a result, Tsunehiro views Shirou's change in each route as a way to recover from the trauma, grow up, and become an independent person.
+According to Lebowitz and Klug, the chosen format of the visual novel was optimally used since the concept of several plot arcs stretched the exposition of elements important for a common understanding of the plot and supported reader interest.
 The researchers also identified branchings that contain differently emotionally colored scenes that made it possible to view the situation or characters from several angles.
 A large number of sudden deaths, coupled with a strong effect of losing control over the situation, according to the authors of the monograph, gave the gameplay an additional emotional coloring and motivated players to continue playing the game, aided by well-developed plot twists.
 Despite the linearity of the passage of the story arcs, the option of completely skipping the already known scenes "warned players of fatigue and again quickly dipped them into the thick of events".
 Story twists were called by various observers "relevant and exciting".
-The darker narrative "Heaven's Feel" takes in comparison to "Fate" and "Unlimited Blade Works" resulted in the route being compared to the horror genre.
+The darker narrative Heaven's Feel takes in comparison to Fate and Unlimited Blade Works resulted in the route being compared to the horror genre.
 Rice Digital claimed the adult content was given a deep theme particularly in Heaven's Feel when the heroine, Sakura, is treated differently due to her backstory, which makes her uneasy.